 • Official English translation of diploma – My diploma is in Filipino so I requested an official English translation from the school.
 If your school does not provide an official translation, then please seek the help of translation services like Orange.

-• Transcript of Records – Again this is to further prove you have a tertiary degree and to show you have studied for at least three years.
+• Transcript of Records – Again this is to further prove you have a tertiary degree and to show you have a qualification with at least three years.

-• Authorisation Letter – INZ would verify the documents you will provide and your school and your bank may need this to release information about tiy.
+• Authorisation Letter – INZ would verify the documents you will provide and your school and your bank may need this to release information about you.
+There is no format for this.
+If you could not write a simple authorisation letter, please reconsider applying for this visa. 🙂

 Where can I have the medical examination?